prateekjain2606/online_compression/README.md

 python3 decoder.py <compressed_file_path>
 ```

-## Command to compare compressed and uncompressed data
+## Command to compare compressed and original data

 ```bash
 python3 compare.py
 ```

+Detailed information about the algorithm can be found in the report